Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Tests with real data

-Fig.~\ref{fig:gnss_nvb_vs_err} shows the filter RMSEs as a function of the number of VB iterations.
-Both STF and TVBF converge within five VB iterations.
-The empirical CDF graphs of the user position errors with five VB iterations are shown in Fig.\ \ref{fig:gnss_cdf}, and the RMSEs as well as the relative running times are given in Table \ref{tab:gnss_rmse}.
+Fig.\ \ref{fig:gnss_nvb_vs_err} shows the filter RMSEs as a function of the number of VB iterations.
+Both \STRTVBF and TVBF converge within five VB iterations, while the STVBF does not converge within 30 iterations but requires about 150 iterations.
+The empirical CDF graphs of the user position errors with five VB iterations for \STRTVBF and TVBF and with 150 iterations for STVBF are shown in Fig.\ \ref{fig:gnss_cdf}, and the RMSEs as well as the relative running times are given in Table \ref{tab:gnss_rmse}.
 The results show that modelling the skewness improves the positioning accuracy and is important especially for the accuracy in vertical direction.
 This can be explained by the sensitivity of the vertical direction to large measurement errors; due to bad measurement geometry the accuracy in the vertical direction is low even with line-of-sight measurements, so correct downweighting of erroneous altitude information requires careful modelling of the noise distribution's tails.
-The computational burden of our STF implementation with five VB iterations is about three times that of TVBF, but Fig.\ \ref{fig:gnss_nvb_vs_err} shows that two STF iterations would already be enough to match TVBF's average RMSE.
+The computational burden of our \STRTVBF implementation with five VB iterations is almost four times that of TVBF, but Fig.\ \ref{fig:gnss_nvb_vs_err} shows that two \STRTVBF iterations would already be enough to match TVBF's average RMSE.